m6z/VimRegDeluxe/README.md

 The command abbreviations *vr*, *vre*, *vrs*, etc simply call functions in the script so other command aliases can be created.

 Script has been tested on console and gui versions of vim on Windows, Mac and Linux.
-There are automated tests in [TODO.py](TODO.py) using [VimChanneler](TODO link to vim channeler).
+There are automated tests in [vimreg_deluxe_test.py](test/vimreg_deluxe_test.py) using [VimChanneler](https://github.com/m6z/VimChanneler).

 ## Caveats